nipy/nitime/doc/examples/resting_state_fmri.rst

 First, let's look at the pair-wise coherence between all our ROIs.
 This can be done by creating a :class:`CoherenceAnalyzer` object.
-Once this object is initialized with the :class:`UniformTimeSeries` object, the mid-frequency of the frequency bands represented in the spectral decomposition of the time-series can be accessed in the :attr:`C.frequencies` attribute of the object.
+Once this object is initialized with the :class:`TimeSeries` object, the mid-frequency of the frequency bands represented in the spectral decomposition of the time-series can be accessed in the :attr:`C.frequencies` attribute of the object.
 The spectral resolution of this representation is the same one used in